2018 Minnesota Attorney General election

 The 2018 Minnesota Attorney General election was held on November 6, 2018, to elect the attorney general of the U.S. state of Minnesota.
 A primary election was held on August 14, 2018, in which Doug Wardlow was nominated as the Republican candidate and Keith Ellison was nominated as the Democratic–Farmer–Labor (DFL) candidate.
-Ellison won the election.
+Ellison won the election, albeit with the narrowest margin of victory for the DFL since 1998.

 Background

 DFL incumbent Lori Swanson was first elected attorney general in 2006.
 Swanson succeeded two-term DFL incumbent Mike Hatch, who opted to run for governor in 2006.
 Swanson was re-elected in 2010 and 2014.
 On January 28, 2018, Swanson announced that she would seek re-election.
 The announcement came after months of speculation that she would run for governor in 2018.
 On June 4, 2018, after failing to receive her own party's endorsement for attorney general, Swanson ended her campaign for attorney general and opted to run for governor instead.